cyb3erasad/beginners-project/README.md

 # 🐍 My Python Basic Projects Collection

 Welcome to my **Basic Projects Repository**! 🎯
-This repository is a collection of beginner-friendly projects I’ve built while learning and practicing **Python, C, and Web Development**.
+This repository is a collection of beginner-friendly projects I’ve built while learning and practicing **Python programming**.
-Each project is simple, easy to understand, and focuses on **core programming skills**.
+Each project is simple, easy to understand, and focuses on **core programming and logical thinking**.

 ---

 ## 🚀 Projects Included

-### 1️⃣ Scientific Calculator (with Physics Formulas) - Python
+### 1️⃣ Scientific Calculator (with Physics Formulas)
 A calculator that can perform:
 - Basic arithmetic operations ➕ ➖ ✖️ ➗
-- Physics formulas such as Work, Power, Velocity, Displacement, and more (10-11 formulas)
+- Physics formulas such as Work, Power, Velocity, Displacement, and more (10–11 formulas)

 **Tech Used:** Python
 **Type:** Console Application